Air pollution hotspots in Europe

 All across the continent, tens of millions of people live and work in areas where average air pollution levels are well above the maximum limits recommended by the World Health Organization (WHO).

-Italy´s Po Valley: On maps prepared by the European Environment Agency (EEA), Italy´s Po Valley is covered with a wide, stain-like blotch of air pollution from the Ligurian Sea in the west to the Adriatic, held in place by the towering Alps to the north.
+On maps prepared by the European Environment Agency (EEA), Italy's Po Valley is covered with a wide, stain-like blotch of air pollution from the Ligurian Sea in the west to the Adriatic, held in place by the towering Alps to the north.

 The WHO says these should not exceed, on average, 10 microgrammes per cubic metre of air (10 mcg/m3) per year.